 Theatre in the Round at the Library Theatre: 1958

 This page contains a more detailed guide to significant events concerning Scarborough's Theatre in the Round at the Library in 1958.
+This year is notable for the start of the national anthem controversy after Stephen Joseph drops it from daily performance.
+An in-depth timeline of the story can be found here.

 1958